Byrne and Normand. (2000). The Demon-Haunted Sentence: A Skeptical Analysis of Reverse Speech

 Quite true, we project into the signal to hear language, and even more so when there are issues of low audibility, background noise, or audio noise occurring.
 Masking effects cause the listener to hear a particular utterance that is not there.
 However, it is not only in Reverse Speech that this can occur; it also occurs in normal speech.
 Projection into sounds and priming or prompting are issues that affect the hearing of speech whether it is forward or backward.
 However, Reverse Speech is at a distinct disadvantage compared to normal speech.
 Here is why:

 - When listening to normal speech, we know it is real language (unless someone has played a trick and recorded noises from a dog that mirror a human stress pattern, and used masking noise over it!).
 With Reverse Speech, speech needs to be identified from non-speech.
 This means recognising what sounds reasonably constitute language.
-It also means being able to recognise a structure that sounds like language as genuine or simply coincidental.
+It also means being able to recognise a structure that sounds like language as being genuine or simply coincidental.

 - The analyst needs to identify the beginning and the end of the reversal.
 Identifying only some of it can alter how it is interpreted overall, or it can result in completely different words due to how it has been ‘cut’ from a longer utterance.
 The same thing would occur in normal speech.